 Find out more about key parts of the undergraduate experience at The University of Manchester:

-Visit us at a University open day to find out more about the School and the courses available.
+Visit us at a University open day to find out more about the Department and the courses available.

 If you don't quite have the grades to join us immediately, explore our foundation year option.